Psychiatric Service Dog for Schizophrenia — ADA Task Training Guide

-Schizophrenia and schizoaffective disorder are serious psychiatric conditions that substantially limit major life activities and qualify for a Psychiatric Service Dog under the ADA in Michigan.
-A trained PSD provides daily functioning support and crisis response across the Great Lakes State.
+Schizophrenia and schizoaffective disorder are serious psychiatric conditions that substantially limit major life activities and qualify for a Psychiatric Service Dog under the ADA.
+A trained PSD provides daily functioning support and crisis response nationwide.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |